A Curriculum for CEI

 Topics for week two include: difference and other, ecological metaphors for compassion, nature practices, as well as readings and webinars to support the coursework.

 Week Three: The Role of Gratitude in Building Self-Compassion

 The third week of the course immerses students in self-compassion in addition to gratitude practices and ideology using online links, readings, and gratefulness practices.

 Week Four: Building the Toolbox and Gently Tying Up Loose Ends

 In this last segment of the class, students will be guided through a process for building a “toolbox” of practices to support their ongoing compassion work beyond the confines of the course.
 Finally, a few supporting topics are offered (such as “courage” in compassion) and an opportunity for a students to share what they’ve learned with one another in the spirit of community-building.

 Every week students receive multiple ways to engage the material, including finding their own way of individualizing the practices for their particular life circumstances.
-Most activities in the course offer a question, prompt, or concept for whole-group discussion and sharing; learning from one another and creating shared knowledge are important aspects of this online course.
+Most activities in the course offer a question, prompt, or concept for deepened reflection and critical thinking.

 How the Course Works